ucla-vision/xivo/wiki.md

 ### Algorithm categories

 OKVIS and VINS-Mono are optimization based, ROVIO and Ours-XIVO are filtering based.
-OKVIS, VINS-Mono and Ours-XIVO detect and track local features, whereas ROVIO falls into "direct methods" where raw image patches are used.
+OKVIS, VINS-Mono and Ours-XIVO detect and track local features, whereas ROVIO falls into the category of ''direct'' methods where raw image patches are used.

 ROVIO uses IEKF (Iterative Extended Kalman Filter), intensity difference as innovation, update 12.25 ms with 25 features